Menu

 hiv positive life insurance

-While the number of new cases has stabilised somewhat, so has the awareness of more people being tested, leading to diagnoses.
+While the number of new cases has stabilised somewhat, so has an awareness of more people being tested, leading to diagnoses.

 The organisations consulted were: